greatest-ape/aquatic/README.md

 ## Load testing

 There are load test binaries for all protocols.
-They use the same CLI structure as the trackers, including configuration file generation and loading.
+They use a CLI structure similar to the trackers and support generation and loading of configuration files.

 ### aquatic_udp_load_test